 We hope you enjoy creating your own brushes.
 It might appear overwhelming at first, but as you play and experiment with the editor, you’ll find it’s very simple and can give you very satisfying results.

-With the team-sharing capability, you can share your custom-made brushes with any colleague or friend who has a free Concepts account.
+With the team-sharing capability that comes with a subscription, you can share your custom-made brushes with any colleague or friend who has a free Concepts account, or even sell a link to your brush library in an online store.
 These are read-only brushes, non-editable by anyone except for you.
 Any change you make to a brush will update live on the accounts you’ve shared your brushes to.

 Tap+hold the title of the brush pack you wish to share, tap Share, and find a link you can text or email along, or tap Share in the upper corner of the popup and send it off.
 At any time, you can unshare your pack.